bitcoin-studio/Bitcoin-VirtualMachine/README.md

 ```

 The script [vagrant.sh](packer/scripts/linux-common/vagrant.sh) is used by Ansible to copy the ssh public key to the VM.
-The key is hardcoded there, change it if needed.
+The key is hardcoded there, if you generate a new key pair you have to replace the public key in the script.

-If you want to copy the ssh public key to the VM manually
+If you prefer to copy the ssh public key to the VM manually instead of using the script
 ```
 $ cd vagrant
 $ cat vagrant-rsa.pub | ssh bitcoin@127.0.0.1 -p 2222 "mkdir -p ~/.ssh && touch ~/.ssh/authorized_keys && chmod -R go= ~/.ssh && cat >> ~/.ssh/authorized_keys"